 Nowadays many welfare and veterinary organisations are trying to become much more conscious of the images they use in their marketing and the messages this sends to the pet owning public.
 For example when talking about social animals like rabbits they should never be photographed alone.
 They seem like little things but it’s brilliant for sending consistent subliminal messages about the best way to keep our pets.
-It’s always disappointing to see advertisers using deformed or diseased animals in a ‘cute’ way such as horribly wrinkled dogs like Shar-peis to sell anti-ageing creams or comical short-faced dogs dressed up in an appealing way.
-When vets look at these dogs we see the disease not the humour and every time one of these extreme breeds is used in advertising or marketing it drives the popularity of dogs that often suffer because of their body shape.
-I was asked recently to write some guidelines for a vet chain for their internal marketing people to use to help them promote great, healthy animals.
+It’s always disappointing to see advertisers using deformed or diseased animals in a ‘cute’ way such as horribly wrinkled dogs like Shar-peis to sell anti-ageing creams or ‘comical’ short-faced dogs dressed up in an appealing way.
+When vets look at these dogs we see the disease not the humour and every time one of these extreme breeds is used in advertising or marketing it drives the popularity of many species of animal that often suffer because of their body shape.
+I was asked to write some guidelines for a vet chain for their internal marketing people to use to help them promote healthy animals.
 I thought I would add it as a website page in case any other companies or marketing groups want to do the right thing.
 Please feel free to contact me via Facebook or Twitter if you’d like more help or would like me to cast an eye over your materials or campaigns.

 - Cavalier King Charles spaniel

 - Chinese crested dog

 - Chow chow

 - Dachshund – all varieties